GETUFELLEK/RealTime_and_DecoderOnly_ASR/README.md

 - Improve the decoder-only ASR model’s accuracy by fine-tuning the model, training on larger datasets, and optimizing hyperparameters.
 - Add more advanced feature extraction techniques for better audio representation.
 - Expand the real-time ASR capabilities by integrating noise reduction or multi-lingual models.

----

-This `README.md` provides an overview of the ASR projects, how to install and run them, and the future improvements that could be made to enhance both systems.